standardconnect/xls-37d/proposal/DRAFT.md

 ### 2.3 Space Reduction and Savings

 By implementing the improved concise transaction identifier (CTIM), it would occupy a quarter of the spaced as compared to indexing using transaction hashes.
-See Table 2-2 for size comparisions.
+See Table 2-2 for size comparisons.

 #### Table 2-2.
-Comparision of Length
+Comparison of Length

 | Type                                    | Characters | Size (bits) |
 | --------------------------------------- | ---------- | ----------- |